intake/intake/README.md

 * Share catalog information (and data sets) over the network with the Intake server

 Documentation is available at [Read the Docs](http://intake.readthedocs.io/en/latest).

+Status of intake and related packages is available at [Status Dashboard](https://continuumio.github.io/intake-dashboard/status.html)

 Install
 -------